VietTran86/Copula-Variational-Bayes/README.md

 # Copula Variational Bayes inference via information geometry

-It took me nearly 10 years to write this paper.
 This is the generalization of mean-field approximations like Varitional inference (VB), EM algorithm, k-means, iterative mode plug-in, etc. (via Pythagorean form of KL divergence)

 The potential application of this CVB algorithm is vast.
 The CVB can estimate the parameters for many popular machine learning algorithms and high-dimensional problems (e.g. VB, EM, SVM, NeuralNets, Gaussian process, latent mixture models, density estimation, ICA, matrix factorization, dimension reduction, reinforecement learning, etc. to name just a few).